-Compressed air is used in our snowmaking system to split water droplets even smaller so that a nucleation site can be created for snowflakes to form.
-Our system accommodates a range of compressors, but also requires a minimum air flow of 4 CFM @ 90 PSI to work properly.
-We suggest purchasing this item at a local store or using an already owned compressor if it fits the minimum air flow requirement.
-If you would like more information about how snow is formed and the nucleation process, please visit our SNOWMAKING SCIENCE page
+An air compressor is used in our snowmaking system to split water droplets into nucleation sites so that snowflakes can be formed.
+Not sure what that means?
+Don’t worry!
+Our system is plug-and-play and works with any air compressor rated over 5 CFM @ 90 PSI.
+We suggest purchasing this item at a local hardware store or using a pre-owned compressor if it fits the minimum airflow requirement.
+For more information about how snow is formed and the nucleation process, please visit our Snowmaking Science page.